TeamProjectUniMannheimOscar/detecting_harmful_content/README.md

 Detecting_Harmful_Content
 ==============================

-This project is related to the team project from the University Mannheim in the FS 22.
+This project is related to the team project from the University Mannheim in the FSS22.

 The main goal of the project is the development of a text classifier detecting harmful content.